reruo321/Cplus_Practice/036-Casting/README.md

 ## 3. Const Casting

-Const Casting is the operator that is able to remove the constant nature (or volatile nature) of pointer or reference temporaily.
+Const Casting is the operator that is able to remove the constant nature (or volatile nature) of pointer or reference temporarily.

     const_cast<TYPE>(expr)